rehierl/node-tree-outliner/6-bigger-picture/a-road-map.md

 As abstract as it might seem, that is what will allow us to find a solution because node trees are a construct of graph theory and graph theory is a discipline of mathematics.
-In other words, we already have a basis which computers understand and which we can build upon to formalize our methods.
+In other words, we already have a basis which computers understand and which we can build upon to transform our methods into a model.

-Furthermore, graph theory comes with a set of tools which we can use to prove if the model we end up with is in conflict with the underlying node tree or not.
+Furthermore, graph theory comes with a set of tools which we can use to see whether the model we end up with is in conflict with the underlying node tree.
-These tools will allow us to prove that, in the end, our model is consistent.
+That is, these tools will allow us to prove that the final model is consistent.

-## And here is where it starts to get tricky.
-**TODO**

-What needs to be done first is to figure out how the methods we use to organize content can be used in combination with the underlying node trees.

-## The self-inflicted trust issue.
-**TODO**

-Even if you find a way to scientifically proof, beyond any shred of doubt, each and every single step from start to finish, a trust issue will still remain.

-- Trust takes years to build, seconds to break, and forever to fix.
-- Many years have already passed without any substantial improvement.

-So, why is anyone supposed to believe that what you end up with, is what it needs to be?
+The question that a design therefore needs to answer is:
+How do we get our methods to work with a document's node tree?

 ## We need a separate, officially maintained specification.

-No matter how good your intentions might be, if the design turns out to have the slightest issue, then no one will support it.
-Even worse, and even if you could end up solving all of the remaining issues and thus end up with *the perfect design*, it could turn out to be almost impossible to recover from an unintentional mishap ... yes, the trust issue again.
+No matter how good your intentions might be, if the new design turns out to have the slightest issue, then no one will support it.
+Even worse, and even if you could end up solving all of the remaining issues and thus end up with *the perfect design*, it could turn out to be almost impossible to recover from an unintentional mishap.

-The next design therefore needs to be accompanied by explanations which describe in detail why the design is what it needs to be.
-That seems to be the only method to build up trust which can withstand some amount of friction.
+The next design therefore needs to be accompanied by detailed explanations which describe why the design is what it needs to be.
+That seems to be the only method available to build up trust which can withstand some amount of friction.

 In addition to that, these explanations will help to decide which future changes and/or additions can be made, and which will have to be rejected.